North Dakota

 North Dakota’s nondiscrimination laws related to employment have only narrow exemptions.

-North Dakota law provides that religious worship can only be prohibited or restricted by an emergency order that: (a) applies equally to all “essential” secular entities in the jurisdiction, (b) serves a compelling governmental interest, and (c) is narrowly tailored.
+North Dakota law provides that religious conduct can only be prohibited or restricted by an emergency order that: (a) applies equally to all “essential” secular entities in the jurisdiction, (b) serves a compelling governmental interest, and (c) is narrowly tailored.

 Regulatory Freedom:

-North Dakota law permits a director, in the fulfillment of the director’s fiduciary duties, to rely on the opinion of individuals who can reasonably be assumed to have expertise on a certain matter, but does not expressly allow a director to rely on guidance from religious figures within his or her faith tradition.
+North Dakota law permits a director, in the fulfillment of the director’s fiduciary duties, to rely on the opinion of individuals who can reasonably be assumed to have expertise on a certain matter but does not expressly allow a director to rely on guidance from religious figures within his or her faith tradition.

 North Dakota does not require the submission of reviewed or audited financials as a condition of maintaining authorization to fundraise in the state.